olendorf/github_for_researchers/_units/gh_pages.md

 ---

 If you want more of a web page feel than a Wiki can give you, GitHub also allows you to generate static web pages.
-A full tutorial on
-GitHub pages is far beyond our scope here, but to try it out quickly.
+This workshop and tutorial are actually devlivered via GitHub pages.
+A full tutorial on GitHub pages is far beyond our scope here, but to try it out quickly.

 Create a new branch called **_gh-pages_**.